AngelGSoto/AngelGSoto/README.md

 🎓 **Superior Normalist** with emphasis in Spanish Language from ENS María Inmaculada, Colombia.

 ### Research Interests
-🔭 **Observational Astrophysics**: Studying celestial objects through advanced photometric and spectroscopic techniques.
+🔭 **Observational Astrophysics**: Astronomical objects through photometric and spectroscopic techniques.
 🤖 **Machine Learning and Deep Learning**: Developing models to identify celestial objects like planetary nebulae and symbiotic stars.
-💡 **Spectral Modeling**: Investigating physical properties of planetary nebulae through spectral data.
+💡 **Spectral Modeling**: Investigating physical properties of planetary nebulae through spectral data models.
 📊 **Astrophysical Surveys**: Working with data from S-PLUS, GAIA, Pan-STARRS, and more.

 ### Get in Touch